Hello Spring Cal – Part 1

 Ana from One Skein of Love is celebrating the season with her Hello Spring Cal.

-My colours were inspired by a drawing I found on the internet: flowers in two or three different greens on a white ground.
-They looked so fresh and airy and reminded me immediately of spring.
-Unfortunately I cannot share it here due to copyrights but I tried to copy this look using Stylecraft Special DK from my stash.
+My choice of colours was inspired by a drawing I found online: flowers in two or three different shades of green against a white background.
+They looked so fresh and airy and immediately reminded me of spring.
+Unfortunately, I can’t show it here for copyright reasons.

-I used mainly White and Pistachio combined with Khaki and a little bit of Saffron and Tomato.
+I used mainly White and Pistachio combined with Khaki and a hint of Saffron and Tomato.

-The Cal will start next Monday, 21.
-March 2022 and runs for 6 weeks.
-More information and of course also the pattern are available in Ana’s Ravelry store.
+The Cal starts next Monday, 21 March 2022, and runs for 6 weeks.
+Further information and, of course, the pattern are available in Ana’s Ravelry store.

 Midnight Snowflakes